Categories

 I Love You, Beth Cooper (2009)

 My opinion is that it’s difficult to make an unenjoyable film in the “end of high school one crazy night” subgenre, assuming a good faith effort.
-It’s just so damn cinematic: You’ll never see most of these people again; you’re in the process of defining yourself; first loves and farewells and last chances; lots of partying… the whole shebang.
+It’s just so damn cinematic: Teens putting it all on the line with people they’ll never see again; first loves and farewells and last chances; lots of partying… the whole shebang.
 Add in a few solid soundtrack bops and you’ve got a pretty high floor in terms of watchability.

 For example, take Can’t Hardly Wait, a movie that probably has a screenplay, but one from which I can’t remember a single line.
 And yet, I still unironically love that movie!
 It’s a damn hoot!